Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the Bias and the Variance of a Statistic

 \subsection{Bootstrap Estimate}

-The bootstrap was introduced by \cite{Efron1979BootstrapMethods} to estimate the standard error of a statistic.
+The bootstrap was introduced by~\cite{Efron1979BootstrapMethods} to estimate the standard error of a statistic.
 The bootstrap mechanism is implemented by treating the current dataset $\mathbf{x}$ as a representation for the population distribution $F$; i.e., approximating the distribution $F$ by the MLE defined in (\ref{eq52}).
 Then $B$ bootstrap samples are drawn from that empirical distribution.
 Each bootstrap replicate is of size $n$, the same size as $\mathbf{x}$, and is obtained by sampling with replacement.
 Then in a bootstrap replicate some case $x_{i}$, in general, will appear more than once at the expense of another $x_{j}$ that will not appear.
 The original dataset will be treated now as the population, and the replicates will be treated as samples from the population.
-This situation is illustrated in\figurename~\ref{fig5}.
+This situation is illustrated in~\figurename~\ref{fig5}.
+Each of these bootstrap replicates is denoted by $\mathbf{x}^{\ast b},\ b=1,\ldots,B$, and the corresponding bootstrap replications of the statistics $\hat{\theta}=s(\mathbf{x})$ itself are given by: